By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 807|Pages: 2|5 min read

-All through the United States and among various countries in the world, the discussion of minimum wages has been a subject of debate as some argue that they’re not aiding our economy towards improvement, but rather affects it negatively as according to the sources, minimum wages increase unemployment.
-Nonetheless, there are other that counterattack that the implementation of minimum wages is a way of improving or economy in the long term.
-A minimum wage is the minimum salary per hour that person can earn in a job in order to survive or be considered above the poverty line.
+All through the United States and among various countries in the world, the discussion of minimum wages has been a subject of debate.
+Some argue that they are not aiding our economy towards improvement but rather affect it negatively, as according to some sources, minimum wages increase unemployment.
+Nonetheless, others counter that the implementation of minimum wages is a way of improving our economy in the long term.
+A minimum wage is the minimum salary per hour that a person can earn in a job in order to survive or be considered above the poverty line.
+The debate encompasses complex economic theories and social considerations, which makes it a multifaceted issue.

 In support of the minimum wage in the United States, the AFL-CIO on H.R.
 37744 was created.
-This is “a bill to amend the Fair Labor Standards Act, to increase the minimum wage and to provide for an automatic mechanism in the law to ensure that the minimum wage be maintained at 60 per cent of average hourly earnings in manufacturing.”
-(Biemiller, Andrew pg.
-1) This bill provided stability for workers, and prevented injustice or discrimination towards workers by the time that paychecks were signed.
+This is “a bill to amend the Fair Labor Standards Act, to increase the minimum wage and to provide for an automatic mechanism in the law to ensure that the minimum wage be maintained at 60 per cent of average hourly earnings in manufacturing” (Biemiller, 1964, p.
+1).
+This bill provided stability for workers and prevented injustice or discrimination towards workers by the time that paychecks were signed.
 The goal of this bill was to improve our economy by decreasing poverty rates.
-Andrew Biemiller also assesses on the direct idea of increasing the minimum wage.
-He supports it by claiming that “this immediate increase in the federal minimum wage is essential to bring low-wage workers and their families above the federal government’s poverty level.”
-(Biemiller, Andrew pg.
-2)
+Andrew Biemiller also assesses the direct idea of increasing the minimum wage.
+He supports it by claiming that “this immediate increase in the federal minimum wage is essential to bring low-wage workers and their families above the federal government’s poverty level” (Biemiller, 1964, p.
+2).
+Such legislative measures demonstrate the government's role in shaping economic policies that aim to bridge income disparities.

-Nonetheless, in the con side of the argument about the increase and overall idea of minimum wages, Jack Carlson presents his opinion by arguing that “increase wages for some at the expense if unemployment for others.”
-(Carlson, Jack pg.
-2) This argument goes back to the previous argument made by Dwight Lee, where he explains how by increasing minimum wages, small businesses will not be able to afford all of their workers.
-However, unlike Lee, Carlson argues that this will lead to unemployment as most of these unaffordable capable workers will then be fired and inflation will increase, and cause unfair reduction in competition.
-Furthermore, Carlson continues his argument by stating that “common sense indicates that increases in wages above those paid in the market economy will result in less employment for those affected […] in two ways: First, it furthers discourages potential workers from searching from jobs, as formally measured by a lower participation in the labor force. […] Second, it increases the number of workers searching for but unable to find jobs as measured by the unemployment rate.”
-(Carlson, Jack pg.
-2)
+Nonetheless, on the con side of the argument about the increase and overall idea of minimum wages, Jack Carlson presents his opinion by arguing that “increase wages for some at the expense of unemployment for others” (Carlson, 1980, p.
+2).
+This argument goes back to the previous argument made by Dwight Lee, where he explains how by increasing minimum wages, small businesses will not be able to afford all of their workers.
+However, unlike Lee, Carlson argues that this will lead to unemployment as most of these unaffordable capable workers will then be fired, inflation will increase, and cause unfair reduction in competition.
+Furthermore, Carlson continues his argument by stating that “common sense indicates that increases in wages above those paid in the market economy will result in less employment for those affected […] in two ways: First, it further discourages potential workers from searching for jobs, as formally measured by a lower participation in the labor force. […] Second, it increases the number of workers searching for but unable to find jobs as measured by the unemployment rate” (Carlson, 1980, p.
+2).

-The argument of whether minimum wages actually improve our economy and are actually a necessity presents valid arguments on both the pro and con sides, and could be consider a controversial argument as many individuals can bring arguments from different perspectives.
-Different realities can be taken into account when considering minimum wages, as for some workers the increase in them would not be beneficial, while for others this would be life changing.
-The economy is what supports our society, and how our employees benefit from it define its success, and like Churchill once said: “Success is not final, failure is not fatal: it is the courage to continue that counts.”
+The argument of whether minimum wages actually improve our economy and are actually a necessity presents valid arguments on both the pro and con sides, and could be considered a controversial argument as many individuals can bring arguments from different perspectives.
+Different realities can be taken into account when considering minimum wages, as for some workers the increase in them would not be beneficial, while for others this would be life-changing.
+The economy is what supports our society, and how our employees benefit from it defines its success.
+As Churchill once said: “Success is not final, failure is not fatal: it is the courage to continue that counts.”
+This ongoing debate highlights the complex balance between economic growth and social equity, urging policymakers to carefully consider the diverse impacts of minimum wage policies.

 Browse our vast selection of original essay samples, each expertly formatted and styled